 "Chipotles, which are dried jalapeño peppers, give out a terrific smoky flavor - they're warm, earthy and usually not too spicy."Chef Yotam Ottolenghi

 Smoke dried tomatoes are incredible.
 Toss them in a salad.
-On a pizza, in a soup.
+On a pizza.
+In a soup.
 Endless possibilities.
 Sweet like raisins.
 Seductively smoky.
 I don't have to tell you how great jerky is, but smoked jerky turns the dial up to 11.
-And once you make them yourselves, you'll never buy chipotles again.
+And once you make them yourself, you'll never buy dried chipotle chilies again.

 It is fairly easy to dehydrate foods on a grill or a smoker if you can control your temperatures and keep them down low.
 Remember, meat is about 75% water so it can take a long time to dry it out and make jerky, and if the temp is too hot it will overcook or burn the exterior.
 For this reason, pellet smokers are ideal since they have set it and forget it digital controls, and most can be set under 200°F. Grills and smokers are great for drying meat to make jerky, tomatoes, and chilis.
 Indoor electric dehydrators are better at herbs, kale, and fruits.